 A Level Religious Studies is a highly engaging subject, and you can expect classes to involve a considerable amount of discussion and debate.
 To get the most out of the subject, you must be willing to participate in these discussions, both sharing your own ideas and listening and respecting the views of others.
 You will develop skills of critical evaluation and analysis, which you will practice within these discussions and in essay writing.
 Whilst a GCSE in the subject is desirable, it isn't essential.
-You would need to achieve at least a grade 6 in Religious Studies if you have taken it or a grade 6 in another similar essay based evaluative subject, like History or English.
+You would need to achieve at least a grade 6 in Religious Studies if you have taken it or a grade 6 in another similar essay-based evaluative subject, like History or English.
 Religious Studies is very accessible at A Level, provided you have a desire to understand the basics of major world religions, and to focus on developing strong writing skills.
-In this light, a strong grade in an essay-based GCSE such as English is ideal.
 Alongside these skills, you need to have a keen interest in the subject, including a desire to broaden your knowledge and understanding of religion, philosophy and ethics, and to develop your skills in critical thinking and analysis.

 The course aims to promote an enquiring, critical and empathetic approach to the study of belief systems.
 It is therefore equally as suited to those taking science-focused subjects as it is to those with an interest in Humanities or Arts.
 There is a great deal of contiguity across the curriculum, particularly in terms of the skills required in other essay-based subjects such as English or History.
-As a Department we focus on the skills of academic argument and reasoning, which link to and assist in the development of clarity of thought.